Key takeaways

 What is better than OpenStreetMap?

-Commercial open street map alternative solutions, such as GeoPostcodes, offer verified geospatial data in standardized formats, providing better control and accuracy for enterprise applications that require reliable geographic coordinates.
+Commercial alternatives such as GeoPostcodes offer verified geospatial data in standardized formats, with dedicated support and direct control over the dataset, well-suited for enterprise applications that need reliable, consistently structured geographic coordinates.

 What is the open-source alternative to Street View?